AMBIENT AIR MONITORING

-Red Lake operates a Clean Air Status and Trends Network (CASTNET) site that has been in operation since August 2014.
-A filter pack is replaced weekly at this small-footprint site.
-Parameters for small-footprint sites like this one are sulfur dioxide, nitric acid, particulate ammonium, particulate nitrate, particulate sulfate, magnesium, calcium, sodium, potassium, and chlorine.
-Follow this link for more information on our site as well as a map of the site location.
+Additionally, the Air Quality program operates a Clean Air Status and Trends Network (CASTNET) small footprint site that has been in operation since August 2014.
+Parameters for this site are sulfur dioxide, nitric acid, particulate ammonium, particulate nitrate, particulate sulfate, magnesium, calcium, sodium, potassium, and chlorine.
+Follow this link for more information on this site.
+An ambient ammonia monitor is co-located at the CASTNET site.
+Follow this link for the Ammonia Monitoring Network (AMoN) website.

 VOLKSWAGEN TRUST SETTLEMENT